jabranham/personal-website/content/post/using-pandoc-export-to-word.md

 If you have figures in your latex document that you want to appear in the Word document, you have to include them in a file format that Word supports.
 Word does not support PDFs.
 I've found that eps files are supported pretty well, so that's what I've been using recently.
 YMMV.

 ## Citations
 Citations may get messed up when converting from markdown/latex to word.
 Luckily this is an easy fix.
 The solution relies on `pandoc-citeproc`, which lets pandoc figure out citations.
 You probably installed this when you installed pandoc, but if not you'll need to install it.
 Once you have it installed, you simply let pandoc know where your `.bib` file is.
-So if your `.bib` file is in the same folder as your latex document, it is this simple:
+So if your `.bib` file is in the same folder as your latex document, it is this simple:[^1]

 ```shell
 pandoc my-document.tex --bibliography=library.bib -S -o my-document.docx